Rodboro Buildings: Post war

 Dowdeswell and Taylors returned, joined by Keefe & Lewis who made cricket sweaters for county and national teams.
 According to still existing signage, the building was also used as a confectionary warehouse and wholesalers.
 By the 1960s it housed a dance school and a number of night clubs.
 By the 1980s there were proposals to demolish the building as part of a road-widening scheme.
 In 1986, English Heritage stepped in and listed the building as Grade II for its place in the history of car making in Britain.

 Current use

 For 15 years after 1986 the building remained derelict until the J D Wetherspoons pub chain came to an agreement with the council to renovate it as a pub.
 The pub first opened on 17 December 1998 and retained the name The Rodboro Buildings.
 In 2013 the pub was closed for a few weeks to undertake renovation, re-opening on 6 September 2013.
-The opening was attended by John Dennis, grandson of the one of the founders, who arrived in a Dennis 8HP car built in the factory in 1902.
+The opening was attended by John Dennis, grandson of one of the founders, who arrived in a Dennis 8HP car built in the factory in 1902.
 Members of the Dennis Society arrived in two preserved Dennis buses.
-The pub utilises the lower, ground and first floors, with the second floor taken over by the Academy of Contemporary Music.
+The pub utilises the lower, ground and part of the first floor, with the remainder of the first floor & second floor taken over by the Academy of Contemporary Music.